sparkfun/SparkFun_GNSSDO/docs/introduction.md

 	</center>

--	Designed and manufactured in Boulder, Colorado, USA, the SparkFun RTK mosaic-T is the perfect solution for your high-precision timing needs.
+-	Designed and manufactured in Boulder, Colorado, USA, the SparkFun GPSDO is the perfect solution for your high-precision timing needs.
 Based around the multi-constellation, multi-frequency, L5-ready mosaic-T from Septentrio, this is our most accurate GNSS timing product to date.
 It features a SiTime SiT5358 disciplined 10MHz Digitally-Controlled Temperature-Controlled Crystal Oscillator (DCTCXO) providing excellent clock accuracy, stability and holdover.
 The mosaic-T also has built-in on-module support for the Fugro AtomiChron L-band timing service.

-	Under the hood, the RTK mosaic-T is based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
+	Under the hood, the GPSDO is based on the mosaic-T GNSS module from Septentrio, plus the Espressif ESP32-WROVER processor (16MB flash, 8MB PSRAM).
 The mosaic-T has USB-C connectivity (with Ethernet-over-USB), multiple UARTs and supports full Ethernet connectivity.
 You can connect the mosaic-T directly to your Ethernet network - our product supports Power-over-Ethernet too.
 The ESP32 rides shotgun, disciplining the DCTCXO and controlling the OLED display.
-The RTK mosaic-T has multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect it to a battery-backed supply.
+The GPSDO has multiple power options including USB-C, PoE and 9V-36V DC, making it easy to connect it to a battery-backed supply.
 Robust SMA connections and screw cage terminals provide access to the Pulse-Per-Second and 10MHz clock signals.

 </div>